USTCwangsheng/pySCUBA/README.md

 pySCUBA is Python bindings to the SCUBA library.
 These can be built from the SCUBA source code.

+Here we show how to install pySCUBA(version 1.0) and use the SCUBA-sketch program.

 Getting Started Using pySCUBA
 ============================